STF1998/Desk20/report/evaluation.md

 We tested the study component on Safari but, on reflection, did not have a comprehensive approach to continuous testing in this browser.
 As such, during Sprint 6 when our front-end developers ran manual cross-compatibility tests, we identified a potential issue with our application – when a Cascading Style Sheet animation is triggered on the same page as a Lottie animation, the animation will glitch and flicker.
 This did not produce a complete deterioration in functionality but, drastically impedes the experience (glitchy applications can be very frustrating for the user).

 This error is frequently reported in forums and is displayed when accessing the Lottie page via Safari.
-We have passed the relevant information onto Asaqua for future adjustment when Safari or Lottie resolves this matter.
+We have passed the relevant information onto ASAQUA for future adjustment when Safari or Lottie resolves this matter.
 Generally, we wanted to avoid browser detection via user agents but, on this unique occasion it has been justified and users will be unable to view the League table Lottie animation when using the Safari browser.
 This intervention has ensured that our application has been proven cross-compatible with the popular four browsers in our manual testing and meant that we have covered <a href = "https://gs.statcounter.com/browser-market-share">90% of the world's internet users</a> when using their favoured browser.
 However, This is not to say that other browser will not support our application.
 <br>

 ## User acceptance testing

 ### Beta testing

 As part of our user acceptance testing, we undertook field testing with real end-users.
 However, due to limited ethical approval and time restraints, we ran a single focus group with 8 friends and peers across Zoom.
 Focus groups are a great method to help understand user experiences and opinions of web applications.
-However, in the future we advise combining focus groups with interviews and questionairres to help avoid groupthink.
+However, in the future we advise combining focus groups with interviews and questionnaires to help avoid groupthink.

 To ensure these individuals remained anonymous and we abide by ethical guidelines, we did not record or ask for any personal data from those involved in the focus group.
 Instead, we took written observation notes and asked individuals to anonymously add to a Lucidchart to help develop a version of an affinity chart.

 The focus group focused on the following areas:
 - thoughts on aesthetics of the web application
 - possible user scenarios
 - user walkthroughs

 By focusing on the above areas, it made it easier to find bugs and share anonymous opinions about the design and implementation of Flocus.
-To enable an effective and efficent focus group, we launched a live version of Flocus through Heroku.
+To enable an effective and efficient focus group, we launched a live version of Flocus through Heroku.
 To allow our users to access our application from the public domain, we used the Heroku node.js hosting platform to deploy the application for beta testing.
 Since we were already using Docker to test our application during development, we just had to push our Docker image to Heroku, which is run on its dynos container just like in our Docker container.
 In addition, we replaced the Docker mount volume with the MongoDB Atlas DBaaS for the database, which is accessible from the public domain and stores testing data persistently.
 Then, we randomly distributed some Facebook testing accounts to our users, allowing them to use our application on their computer anonymously.
 We allowed the users three days to test and try out our application.

 After completing user walkthroughs, which has motivated some minor changes as listed in the sprints section and the future development section, we then asked the focus group to contribute to an affinity diagram on the strengths and weaknesses of Flocus.